Canon M6 vs Olympus E-M5 II

 Of the two cameras under consideration, the Canon M6 features an APS-C sensor and the Olympus E-M5 II a Four Thirds sensor.
 The sensor area in the E-M5 II is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the M6 has a native 3:2 aspect ratio, while the one in the E-M5 II offers a 4:3 aspect.

 With 24MP, the M6 offers a higher resolution than the E-M5 II (15.9MP), but the M6 has marginally smaller individual pixels (pixel pitch of 3.72μm versus 3.76μm for the E-M5 II).
-However, the M6 is a somewhat more recent model (by 2 years) than the E-M5 II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the M6 is a much more recent model (by 2 years) than the E-M5 II, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Unlike the M6, the E-M5 II has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.